Rachel Marsh, Ph.D.

 Associate Professor of Clinical Psychology (in Psychiatry), Division of Child and Adolescent Psychaitry

-Dr. Rachel Marsh's research involves the application of neuroimaging, particularly fMRI, to the study of brain-behavior associations in normal development and in disorders that arise during childhood and adolescence, such as Tourette syndrome, Obsessive-Compulsive Disorder, Attention-Deficit/Hyperactivity Disorder, and Eating Disorders.
+Dr. Rachel Marsh's research involves the application of neuroimaging, particularly fMRI, to the study of brain-behavior associations in normal development and in disorders that arise during childhood and adolescence, such as Tourette syndrome, Obsessive-Compulsive Disorder, and Eating Disorders.

 Undergraduate: Skidmore College, B.A., 1993-1997